 The Basil Hetzel Institute is the highly productive research arm of The Queen Elizabeth Hospital.
 Our faculty researchers work closely with the institute, with many based at the institute.
 The institute provides practical training opportunities for our undergraduate and postgraduate students.
 Parts of the Adelaide Medical School’s surgery, medicine and psychiatry disciplines are also based at the hospital.

 Our Adelaide Dental School has a long-standing and rich partnership with Colgate-Palmolive.
 This partnership has enabled us to purchase necessary equipment for use in teaching and the conduct of life-changing research.
 Colgate-Palmolive supports the work of the Dental Practice Education Research Unit, which is located within the University's Australian Research Centre for Population Oral Health (ARCPOH).

 Our dentistry and oral health students undertake placements at facilities operated by the SA Dental Service, which provides dental services for children and eligible adults throughout the state.
-The University also has a 30-year partnership contract with SA Health to deliver these services within the new Adelaide Dental Hospital, which is to be housed in the Adelaide Health and Medical Sciences building in the Adelaide BioMed City.
+The University also has a 30-year partnership contract with SA Health to deliver these services within the Adelaide Dental Hospital in the Adelaide Health and Medical Sciences building, in the Adelaide BioMed City.

 The faculty works with strategic international partners to facilitate research collaboration, staff and student exchange, joint PhD programs and articulation pathways.
 These partnerships help to provide us with a global perspective on all faculty activities.